DiegoDevGroup/laravel-test/README.md

 ## Submit your repo

 Please copy your `.env` file to `.env.app` and commit it to your repo.
+Add any answers to the README file.
 ZIP up your repo and email it to me.